sharontherese/latin-mass-funeral/content/post/litany/index.md

 Courtesy of Rachel-Claire Reyes [on Twitter](https://web.archive.org/web/20200722190036/https://twitter.com/misstrinity3n1/status/1285716584011571200), below is a Litany for Conception.

-To view this as a PDF, click here.
+To view this as a PDF, {{% staticref "files/LitanyforConception.pdf" %}}click here{{% /staticref %}}.

 # Litany

 Our Lady, Undoer of Knots, pray for us.
 Our Lady of Guadalupe, pray for us.
 Our Lady of La Leche, pray for us.
 Madonna del Parto, 			pray for us.
 St. Gabriel the Archangel, 			pray for us.
 St. Joseph, 				pray for us.